Optimal quantum control via genetic algorithms for quantum state engineering in driven-resonator mediated networks: System

 \section{System}

 We consider a system composed of $N$ identical and non-interacting qubits coupled via a common single-mode driven resonator.
-We model such system with the Hamiltonian $ H = H_0 + H_{int} + H_d$, where
+We model such system with the Hamiltonian $H = H_0 + H_{int} + H_d$, where

 In writing these Hamiltonians, we have assumed the rotating wave approximation and used units such that $\hbar =1$.
 Here $a$ denotes the annihilation operator of the resonator mode, whereas $\sigma_j^{+}=|1\rangle\langle0|$ and $\sigma_j^{-}=|0\rangle\langle1|$ are the raising and lowering operators of the $j$-th qubit.
 Moreover, $\omega_c$ denotes the resonator frequency, $\omega_j$ the transition frequency of the $j$-th qubit and $g_j$ its coupling strength with the resonator.
-The driving amplitude (assumed to be real) and the carried frequency of the drive are indicated with $\xi$ and $\omega_d$ respectively.
+The driving amplitude (assumed to be real) and the carrier frequency of the drive are indicated with $\xi$ and $\omega_d$ respectively.

 The use of a resonator to mediate two-qubit gate interactions is well studied.
 For example, in the context of superconducting systems the Resonator-Induced Phase (RIP) gate ~\cite{puri2016high, cross2015optimized, paik2016experimental} utilizes two qubits dispersively coupled to a common microwave resonator.
-In such a \textit{dispersive} regime, the coherent qubit-resonator interaction term becomes negligible leading to an effective qubit-qubit interaction term.
-This is beneficial for protection against decoherence at the expense of gate operation time.
+In such a \textit{dispersive} regime, the coherent qubit-resonator interaction term becomes negligible leading to an effective qubit-qubit interaction term. \commjb{Whilst this can be beneficial for protection against decoherence there are two main drawbacks: 1) The dispersive coupling precludes real photon processes between the resonator and each qubit which necessitates the use of local qubit drives in order to introduce energy into the system.
+This subsequently makes this regime adverse to scaling to larger numbers of qubits.
+2) The large detunings involved result in small effective qubit-qubit coupling strengths at the expense of gate operation time}.
 On the other end of the spectrum, \textit{resonant} regimes have been considered to selectively tune qubits in and out of coupling with a common resonator~\cite{haack2010resonant}.
 In addition, external microwave drives are also commonly used such as with the the cross-resonance gate~\cite{chow2011simple, corcoles2013process}.
-In contrast to such previous works, we assume in $H$ a fully resonant regime and adopt a limited control scheme, in that the drive amplitude of the resonator mode and the qubit-resonator couplings are tunable.
+In contrast to such previous works, we assume in $H$ a fully resonant regime which allows us to adapt a limited control scheme, in that the local qubit drives can be replaced by a single resonator driving term where the amplitude of this drive and the qubit-resonator couplings are tunable. \commjbred{This facilitates the possibility of multi-qubit interactions that operate on timescales that are much shorter than typical multi-qubit gate times.}